 - Hokkaido autumn travel blog — 15 Top things to do & best places to visit in Hokkaido during autumn

 The leaves begin to change color in Kyoto sometime in October.
 The peak of autumn leaves is usually in mid November and you can see the red leaves colors on the trees until mid-December.
-Thus, in an average year, the red leaves season in Kyoto lasts from October 15 to December 15, with a peak around November 15.
-Here is the autumn forecast in Kyoto 2020.
+Thus, in an average year, the red leaves season in Kyoto lasts from Mid-November to Late-November.
+Here is the autumn forecast in Kyoto 2021.

 This red leaves season will come later than every year.
 Perhaps the scorching heat of summer is the main reason why this year’s red leaf season comes much later than every year.
 Experts explain that temperature plays an important role in determining the timing of color change and the intensity of leaf color.

 It is expected that Sapporo will be the first place where you can enjoy the beauty of the Japanese red leaf season, the peak time on November 6 (gingko leaf), November 7 (maple leaf).
 In Hokkaido, maple leaves turn red color around October 25, 13 days later than the years.

 When the autumn is coming, the visitors to Kyoto are very crowded.
 However,